NativeScript/docs-v7/getting-started.md

 ```
 <div class="exercise-end"></div>

-This function makes use of the [frame module](http://docs.nativescript.org/ApiReference/ui/frame/README.html), which is the NativeScript module responsible for navigation in your app.
+This function uses the [frame module](http://docs.nativescript.org/ApiReference/ui/frame/README.html), which is the NativeScript module responsible for navigation in your app.
 Here, you tell the topmost frame, or the frame the user actually sees, to navigate to the register view.

-If you run your app and click this button, you will be sent to the registration screen, which we have pre-built for you.
+If you run your app and click the “Sign up for Groceries” button, you will be sent to the registration screen, which we have pre-built for you.

 ![navigate](img/cli-getting-started/chapter3/ios/2.gif)
 ![navigate](img/cli-getting-started/chapter3/android/2.gif)